knail2/secure-agent-augmentation/README.md

 3. Commit your changes (`git commit -m 'Add feature'`).
 4. Push to the branch (`git push origin feature-name`).
 5. Create a Pull Request.

+- Create clients using the admin UI or admin API.
+The `client_id` and `client_secret` generated can be used by another system (the OAuth2 client) to request tokens.

+## JWT Keys and Deployment

+- **Local**: Keys in `~/.ssh/`
+- **Heroku/Snowflake**: Keys in environment variables `JWT_PRIVATE_KEY` and `JWT_PUBLIC_KEY`.

+Ensure keys are properly generated as shown above and stored securely.
+On production environments like Heroku or Snowflake, never commit keys to source control; only set them via environment variables.

+## Additional Notes

+- The code is environment-agnostic: it detects `ENVIRONMENT` and configures database and JWT keys accordingly.
+- `DATABASE_URL` is used for Heroku Postgres.
+- For Snowflake, all required Snowflake credentials must be in environment variables.
+- The resource endpoints (`/protected`, `/protected_post`, `/highly_confidential`, etc.) rely on scopes included in the JWT `scope` claim.
+The token issuing process (via `/token` endpoint) must include appropriate scopes.
+The admin can configure clients with the desired scopes.

 ## License
 [MIT](LICENSE)